Enapter/python-sdk/examples/standalone/README.md

 ## Communication Config

 > [!NOTE]
-> The following instruction works only for v3 sites.
+> The following instruction apply only to v3 sites.
 If you have a v1 site,
 > follow [this
 > tutorial](https://developers.enapter.com/docs/tutorial/software-ucms/standalone)
 > to generate your communication config.